Table of contents

 - Managed multiple projects, including curriculum updates, extracurricular programs, and technology integration.

-- Trained and mentored new teachers, showcasing leadership, training & development, and performance evaluation skills.
+- Trained and mentored new teachers, showcasing leadership, training and development, and performance evaluation skills.

 - Coordinated complex tutoring schedules for 45+ students per month.

-- Tracked student process, documenting an overall 33% improvement in grades over 9 months.
+- Tracked student process, documenting an overall 33% improvement in grades over nine months.

 Include your degrees and professional training